javisantana/javisantana.com/_posts/2014-01-04-finding-binding-leaks.md

 Really simple, easy to use in all the view tests.
 It saved me hours of in-app testing.
 The function itself is defined [here](https://github.com/CartoDB/cartodb/blob/feature/CDB-1265/lib/assets/test/spec/SpecHelper.js#L188) if you want to take a look.
 It can be improved with a more smarter logic but it's enough for the moment.

-(this post is actually a mail I was going to send to frontend cartodb developers but I though it may result useful for someone else)
+_NOTE: this post is actually a mail I was going to send to frontend cartodb developers but I though it may result useful for someone else_

 (*) we use jasmine but I totally hate it